Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 # Bounty Proposal: [Phalanx - The Phala Darkpool Exchange]

-## Proponent: [Khala Address] (Consider using the identity module on your address before submission of proposal, this allows more certainty on the voting process)
+## Proponent: [Khala Address]
 ## Date: 08.01.2022
-## Requested allocation: 500,000$
+## Requested allocation: 50,000$
 ## Proposed Curator reward:

 ## Short description:

+A Darkpool: A fast Exchange with transactions confidentiality

 ## Context of the bounty: